nacitar/archlinux-bootstrap-docker/README.md

 And then your WSL system should be imported and ready to use.

 # Win32Yank
-Win32Yank is an awesome tool that lets neovim (if configured properly) to yank to/paste from the Windows clipboard.
+Win32Yank is an awesome tool that lets neovim (if configured properly) yank to/paste from the Windows clipboard.
 However, there's a bug in WSL where sometimes using this program causes wsl.exe to use 100% CPU, and over time this happens a lot.
 There's an